 Content marketers have long been using apps like Facebook and Instagram to share their content.
 In recent years, we’ve seen an increase in businesses developing their own apps to distribute their content to their audience.
 From games to blogging platforms, companies of all kinds are looking to apps to be the next face of their brand.
-There’s just one problem — how many apps are on your phone, right now, that you haven’t used in over a month?
+There’s just one mistake — how many apps are on your phone, right now, that you haven’t used in over a month?

 We know that mobile traffic is now higher than desktop and that the majority of digital media consumption now takes place on apps.
 The push to develop solutions for mobile users in response to changes in traffic patterns, supported by industry leaders, has resulted in over 5 million apps now available in the App Store and on Google Play.